-The Red Chador: Genesis I. Anida Yoeu Ali
+The Red Chador: Genesis I by Anida Yoeu Ali

 Utilizing an interdisciplinary approach to artmaking, Anida Yoeu Ali’s installation and performance work investigate the artistic, spiritual and political collisions of a hybrid transnational identity.
 In particular, her recent works directly confront the misrepresentation of Muslim women in an era of heightened Islamophobia.
 The Red Chador series continues the artist’s thematic use of religious aesthetics to provoke ideas of otherness.

 The exhibition at the Western Gallery relates through sculptures, video projections and photographs how the artist encounters the unsuspecting public through small acts of interventions.
 Cloaked in a red sequin chador, or “Muslim” headdress, Ali has entered public places in cities around the world to challenge the public’s perception and fears of the other.
 Her interventions take the form of durational performances, where she walks silently for hours along main streets and alleyways, sidewalks and beach fronts and appears at historic sites and everyday locales such as train stations and bus stops.
 The artist counters public complicity to “othering” through performances that are hypervisible and public.
 And at the same time, her performances are intimate, calling on those she encounters to ask themselves a few simple questions: “If you encounter The Red Chador, would you fear her or walk with her?
 Would you help her across the terrain, or would you block her path?
 Would you take a moment to notice her?
 Would you care at all?”